VioletsOleander/vault-vanilla/lecture-notes/Distributed Systems.md

 - Benefit: sparse tables, different rows have different columns
 - More in Lec 12

-Every data record is attached with two additional columns "lock" and "write"
+**Every data record is attached with two additional columns** "lock" and "write"

 <html><body><table><tr><td>Column</td><td>Use</td></tr><tr><td>c:lock</td><td>An uncommitted transaction is writing this cell; contains the location of primarylock</td></tr><tr><td>c:write</td><td>Committed data present; stores the Bigtable timestamp of the data</td></tr><tr><td>c:data</td><td>Stores the data itself</td></tr></table></body></html>

 - c: lock contains not only a lock bit but also several auxiliary information
 - c: write's content contains a timestamp (the modification of c: write is also attached with a timestamp, but it is different from the content of c:write)
-- c: lock, c: write, c: data are different columns of the same row, thus a compare-and-swap atomic operation can be used to modify both c: lock and c: write simultaneously
+- c: lock, c: write, c: data are different columns of **the same row**, thus a compare-and-swap atomic operation can be used to modify both c: lock and c: write simultaneously

 Phase I: pre-write (the prepare phase of 2PC)
-- Choose one of the written records as the primary record of this transaction -- any one is ok​
+- Choose one of the written records as **the primary record of this transaction** -- any one is ok​
 - Try to lock all the written records by modifying the "lock" column Before locking, the system should check whether the record is already locked The lock of the primary record should be acquired first